Search

 Another difference between supervised and unsupervised learning is that supervised learning is more expensive than unsupervised learning.
 This is because training supervised learning models requires labeled data, which must be collected and annotated by humans.
 Read our article about what computer vision costs.

-In general, the data collection and annotation of a large amount of input data is needed to achieve desired results, especially in real-world settings with highly variable objects (e.g. people).
+In general, the data collection and annotation of a large amount of input data are needed to achieve desired results, especially in real-world settings with highly variable objects (e.g. people).
 On the other hand, training an unsupervised learning model does not require a team of data scientists to label raw data manually.

 Finally, supervised learning is usually more accurate than unsupervised learning.
 This is because supervised machine learning algorithms have a training dataset to learn from, while unsupervised learning algorithms do not.